Lemino: Rebranding to dTV

+Transition to Lemino

 On March 6, 2023, NTT Docomo announced that it would be replacing its dTV video streaming service with an ad-supported video on demand (AVOD) service called Lemino from April 12.
 Lemino will have two plans: a free, ad-supported plan and a premium plan called "Lemino Premium" for 990 yen per month.
 While dTV had a strong lineup of music content, Lemino has expanded its offerings to include original works, anime, and Korean dramas, resulting in a library of nearly 180,000 titles, which is slightly less than double its previous count.
 In an effort to reach a broader range of customers beyond Docomo's telecommunications subscribers, the Lemino brand dropped the "d" from its name, which was associated with Docomo.

-During a press conference on the 6, Docomo executive officer Tomo Kobayashi stated, "The competition in the video streaming service market has become intense, and relying solely on low prices has caused us to lose some of our presence.
-We want to introduce something new."
-According to Gem Partners' estimates, dTV held a market share of 4.2% in Japan's subscription video streaming services in 2022.
-Domestic capital services are undergoing consolidation, and in January of this year, Z Holdings and Yahoo!
-Japan announced the end of their video streaming service, Gyao!.
-In February, U-Next, which held the second-largest market share domestically, announced the acquisition of the operating company of Paravi, in which TBS Television and TV Tokyo had invested.
+During the March 6 press conference, Docomo executive officer Tomo Kobayashi noted that intense market competition and a reliance on low pricing had diminished the service's presence, prompting the overhaul.
+The rebranding occurred during a period of consolidation among domestic streaming platforms, following the closure of Yahoo!
+Japan's Gyao! and the merger of U-Next and Paravi.

-Docomo announced on April 24, 2023 that it has formed a business alliance with Yoshimoto Kogyo Holdings in the entertainment industry.
-On May 1, they established a joint venture company called NTT Docomo Studio & Live to produce programs, discover idol groups, and hold live concerts.
-The new company plans to distribute its programs on the Lemino and also aims to sell the developed idols and programs overseas.
+On April 24, 2023, Docomo announced a business alliance with the entertainment conglomerate Yoshimoto Kogyo.
+On May 1, they established a joint venture, NTT Docomo Studio & Live, to produce programs, manage idol groups, and organize live concerts.
+The venture's programming is distributed on Lemino, with plans for international expansion.